hazelcast/hazelcast-docker/README.md

 # Using Custom Hazelcast Configuration File

 If you need to configure with your own `hazelcast.xml` or jar files with your own domain classes, you need to mount the folder that has those files.
-Also, while running the Docker image, you need to give the URL of `hazelcast.config` in `JAVA_OPTS` parameter.
+Also, while running the Docker image, you need to pass the `hazelcast.xml` file path to `hazelcast.config` in `JAVA_OPTS` parameter.
 Please see the following example:

 ```
 docker run -e JAVA_OPTS="-Dhazelcast.config=/opt/hazelcast/config_ext/hazelcast.xml" -v PATH_TO_LOCAL_CONFIG_FOLDER:/opt/hazelcast/config_ext -ti hazelcast/hazelcast